adriente/pymodaq_plugins_mockexamples/README.rst

   this detector with the Spectrometer extension (not yet working with PyMoDAQ4)
 * **MockRandom**: Generate a noisy Gaussian with a spread axis (to illustrate the sorting button action of the Viewer1D data viewer
+* **Pinem**: Generate Photon-Induced Near-field Electron Microscopy spectra.
+It is Electron energy loss spectroscopy from the interaction of a near-field (could be induced by a laser on a sample) and probed by the electronic beam.
+  The coupling between the near-field and the electronic beam can be tuned using various parameters (g1, g2, theta)...

 Viewer2D